Identification, Images, & Information

 Identification

 It has transverse yellow bands on the abdomen, and two oblique yellow marks near the tip.
-The larvae are smooth and green, with a broad white median strip.
-The breathing tubes are prominent.
+Larvae(1) smooth, green, with a broad white median strip and prominent breathing tubes.

 Season